MS Roald Amundsen

 MS Roald Amundsen Wiki

-The Norway-flagged MS Roald Amundsen is the first of Hurtigruten's new series of expedition cruise ships built in Poland (Montex Shipyard in Gdansk / hull and superstructure) and Norway (Kleven Shipyard in Ulsteinvik / marine interior and outfitting).
-The company signed a letter of intent with the shipbuilder Kleven Verft In April 2016 for 2 vessels, with an included option for 2 more ships of the same class/design.
-The contract was signed in July 2016.
-The second same-class ship (MS Fridtjof Nansen) was scheduled for delivery in July 2019.
+The Norway-flagged MS Roald Amundsen is the first in Hurtigruten’s new series of expedition cruise ships built in Poland (Montex Shipyard, Gdansk – hull and superstructure) and Norway (Kleven Shipyard, Ulsteinvik – marine interior and outfitting).
+In April 2016, the company signed a letter of intent with Kleven Verft for two vessels, with an option for two additional ships of the same class.
+The contract was finalized in July 2016.
+The second ship of the class, MS Fridtjof Nansen, was originally scheduled for delivery in July 2019.

 Hurtigruten Roald Amundsen cruise ship construction

-Vessel's construction officially started on February 24, 2017, with Daniel Skjeldam (Hurtigruten's CEO) attending the first steel cut at Kleven Shipyard.
-The ship was launched (floated-out from drydock) on February 17, 2018, and scheduled for delivery in July 2018.
-The float-out ceremony was attended by Hurtigruten fleet's oldest ship - MS Lofoten (launched in 1964 / 54-years-old as of 2018).
+The vessel’s construction officially started on February 24, 2017, with Daniel Skjeldam (Hurtigruten’s CEO) attending the first steel-cutting ceremony at Kleven Shipyard.
+The ship was launched (floated out from drydock) on February 17, 2018, and initially scheduled for delivery in July 2018.
+The float-out ceremony was attended by Hurtigruten fleet’s oldest ship, MS Lofoten (launched in 1964 / 54 years old as of 2018).

 MS Roald Amundsen cruise ship (Hurtigruten)

-However, "due to the complexity of the construction", the shipyard delayed the project and re-scheduled the delivery for May 3, 2019 (inaugural cruise from Lisbon Portugal).
-In mid-2019, liner's maiden voyage was again re-scheduled - from June 27 (departure from Hamburg Germany) to July 2 (leaving from Tromso Norway).
+However, “due to the complexity of the construction,” the shipyard delayed the project and rescheduled delivery for May 3, 2019 (inaugural cruise from Lisbon, Portugal).
+In mid-2019, the maiden voyage was again rescheduled—from June 27 (departure from Hamburg, Germany) to July 2 (departing from Tromso, Norway).

-The ship's Masters (Captains) are Kai Albrigtsen (first) and Torry Sakkariassen.
-Albrigtsen started his maritime career at 17 (as galley / kitchen assistant) and has served in various positions on 10 Hurtigruten liners.
-He became Captain in 2006, and before Roald Amundsen was the commander of MS Midnatsol (now Maud).
+The ship’s Masters (Captains) are Kai Albrigtsen (first Master) and Torry Sakkariassen.
+Albrigtsen began his maritime career at age 17 (as a galley/kitchen assistant) and has served in various positions on 10 Hurtigruten ships.
+He became a Captain in 2006 and, prior to Roald Amundsen, commanded MS Midnatsol.

-The boat's godmother is Karin Strand - 1970-born Swedish polar pioneer (Doctor of Philosophy in literature) and since 2014 - deputy head of Svenskt Visarkiv (Swedish Vision Archive - 1951-founded archive of Swedish music and dances).
-As of 2019, Karin Strand has completed 140+ Antarctic expeditions.
-Ship's christening ceremony was scheduled for November 8, 2019, and held in Antarctica (Chiriguano Bay, Brabant Island), making the event world's and industry's first.
+The ship’s godmother is Karin Strand, a Swedish polar pioneer born in 1970 (Doctor of Philosophy in literature) and, since 2014, deputy head of Svenskt Visarkiv (Swedish Vision Archive – a music and dance archive founded in 1951).
+As of 2019, Karin Strand had completed more than 140 Antarctic expeditions.
+The ship’s christening ceremony was held on November 8, 2019, in Antarctica (Chiriguano Bay, Brabant Island), marking the first such event in both world and industry history.

 Pole-to-Pole Expedition Cruises 2022

-In early-June 2021 Hurtigruten Expeditions announced two (company's first) "pole to pole cruises" scheduled to combine into a single itinerary the regions Alaska (Aleutian Islands, St Matthew Island), Northwest Passage (Arctic Canada's Atlantic-Pacific sea route, Baffin Island), Greenland, Caribbean (Belize, Nicaragua), Panama Canal (full transit), South America (also Chilean Fjords), Antarctica.
+In early June 2021, Hurtigruten Expeditions announced two of the company’s first “pole-to-pole cruises,” combining into a single itinerary the regions of Alaska (Aleutian Islands, St Matthew Island), the Northwest Passage (Arctic Canada’s Atlantic–Pacific sea route, Baffin Island), Greenland, the Caribbean (Belize, Nicaragua), the Panama Canal (full transit), South America (including the Chilean Fjords), and Antarctica.

-Hurtigruten's 93-day "Arctic to Antarctica" cruise itinerary schedule included the following segments:
+Hurtigruten’s 93-day “Arctic to Antarctica” cruise itinerary included the following segments:

-• DAYS 2-17 (Vancouver to Nome AK) - Misty Fjords, Wrangell AK, Sitka AK, Icy Bay (glaciers Guyot, Yahtse, Tyndall, Guyot), Kodiak AK, Katmai National Park, Chignik AK, Unga Village, Dutch Harbor, St Paul and St. Matthew Islands, Nome AK
+• DAYS 2–17 (Vancouver to Nome, AK) – Misty Fjords, Wrangell AK, Sitka AK, Icy Bay (glaciers Guyot, Yahtse, Tyndall, Guyot), Kodiak AK, Katmai National Park, Chignik AK, Unga Village, Dutch Harbor, St Paul and St Matthew Islands, Nome

-• DAYS 22-32 (Canada and Greenland) Amundsen Gulf, Cape Bathurst, Ulukhaktok, Cambridge Bay (Victoria Island), Gjoa Haven, Somerset Island (Fort Ross on Hudson's Bay), Beechey Island, Devon Island, Baffin Island (Mittimatalik)
+• DAYS 22–32 (Canada and Greenland) – Amundsen Gulf, Cape Bathurst, Ulukhaktok, Cambridge Bay (Victoria Island), Gjoa Haven, Somerset Island (Fort Ross on Hudson Bay), Beechey Island, Devon Island, Baffin Island (Mittimatalik)

 • DAYS 49–52 (at sea)

-The onboard art collection was personally selected by Norway's Queen Sonja and her art foundation "Queen Sonja Print Award".
-The ship has around 600 artworks by a total of 20 Norwegian artists but also features pieces by the Queen herself.
-Art sale auctions are hosted onboard in addition to permanent exhibitions and professional lectures.
+The onboard art collection was personally selected by Norway’s Queen Sonja and her art foundation “Queen Sonja Print Award.”
+The ship features around 600 artworks by 20 Norwegian artists, along with pieces created by the Queen herself.
+In addition to permanent exhibitions and professional lectures, art auctions are also held onboard.

-Ship's design features an ice-strengthened hull, wave-piercing bulbous bow, Rolls-Royce Unified Bridge (navigation consoles, software interfaces, etc) for safe and efficient performances.
-The vessel integrates a DP0 (Bridge Mate dynamic positioning system), Aquarius 100 stabilizers, ACON (integrated automation and control) system.
-Vessel's max draught / draft is 5,3 m (17 ft).
+The ship’s design includes an ice-strengthened hull, wave-piercing bulbous bow, and a Rolls-Royce Unified Bridge (navigation consoles, software interfaces, etc.) for safe and efficient performance.
+The vessel integrates a DP0 (Bridge Mate dynamic positioning system), Aquarius 100 stabilizers, and an ACON (integrated automation and control) system.
+The vessel’s maximum draught/draft is 5.3 m (17 ft).

 Hurtigruten new expedition cruise ship (bow view)